ssc-sp/datahub-portal/ServerlessOperations/src/Datahub.Functions/README.md

 | `user-inactivity-notification` | `InactivityScheduler` |
 | `email-notification` | Various functions (e.g. `ProjectUsageNotifier`, `ProjectInactivityNotifier`) |

+All storage queue-triggered functions use the same connection string key.

 ---

 ## Message format

-All inbound Service Bus messages use the same JSON envelope:
+Inbound queue messages may arrive either as a direct JSON payload or wrapped in a `message` envelope:

 ```json
 {